bignerdranch/expandable-recycler-view/draft.md

 mRecyclerView.setAdapter(adapter);
 ```

-**TODO what does this mean?
-"Any expanded children before the item are not included in that position index."**

 #### Saving and Restoring Collapsed and Expanded States
 It's possible to save the expanded/collapsed state of the items in the RecyclerView across device configuration changes, low memory, or any time onSavedInstance state would be called.